Masks in the Legislature not for all

 Yes, the state Capitol is in Lincoln, where a mask mandate is in effect.
 But the Legislature is excluded from the requirement.

-So you see them, many wearing masks at their seats, seldom wearing masks as they speak into microphones during debate.
+So you see senators, many wearing masks while at their desks, seldom wearing masks as they speak into microphones during debate.
 And leaning in close for private conversations, sometimes one or both senators unmasked.

 About 15% of senators don’t wear masks in the chamber or elsewhere in the Capitol.

-And Friday, the Urban Affairs Committee was three hours into a hearing on a newly introduced bill when it was halted because one of the senators got a phone call saying someone he was in the same room with a week prior recently tested positive.
+And Friday, the Urban Affairs Committee was three hours into a hearing on a newly introduced bill when the hearing was halted because one of the senators got a phone call saying someone he had been in the same room with a week before recently tested positive.

 That senator, Lincoln’s Matt Hansen, is one of the most faithful mask wearers among the senators, wearing it at his seat in the chamber, when he speaks or walks around, and in the hallways.